ronaldgao/ronaldgao.github.io/_posts/learning/Optimization/2018-05-21-Optimization-Prerequisites.md

 1. Linear Algebra
 	- doesn't have to be too much.
 A good understanding of eigenvalues/eigenvectors, matrix manipulation, basis, rank, inner product and Gram-Schmidt would be nice
 2. A little bit of Real Analysis
 	- just know the definition of a limit

-## Vector and Matrix